As the body ages, the way medication affects the body also changes.

 Should I Consider a Personal Health Record (PHR)?

-Are These Medications OK Together?
+Are These Medications Safe Together?

 Common side effects could include: